Joti17/Chrome-Dino-Game-with-NEAT-in-terminal/README.md

-# Chrome-Dino-Game-with-NEAT-in-terminal
+# Chrome-Dino-Game-with-NEAT
-An implementation of the chrome Dino game fully made in the terminal and python
+An implementation of the chrome Dino game in pygame with AI

 # How to use